FranGarcia94/Photovoltaic-Panel-Estimation/README.md

 Other factors such as the number and capacity of batteries, series/parallel connection of panels, inverter or charge regulator should also be taken into account.

+[^1]: The optimal angle refers to the inclination of the photovoltaic panel.
+Another thing is the orientation that if we are in the northern hemisphere the panels will be oriented to the south and if we are in the southern hemisphere to the north (as long as it is possible).